 We are a small NGO with a shared office space.
-Multiple people use the same meeting rooms, desks, projector, printer, and storage.
+We have multiple people using the same meeting rooms, desks, projector, printer, and storage.
 Very often there is confusion, double-booking, or small fights about who is using what.
-We don’t want to overcomplicate things, but we do want a simple system.
-How can we manage shared spaces and resources properly?
+We would like to have a simple system that helps manage shared spaces and resources efficiently.

 For example: